Nurses & Clinics

 Lisa runs our asthma clinic, coronary heart disease clinic, cardiac rehab, co-ordinates the cervical screening and childhood immunizations programmes, and has daily treatment room sessions in the practice.

 The Bellingham District Nursing team has two Community Matrons, Graine Rapier and Julie Culbert.
-The rest of the community team includes Lisa Jones, Joanne Nichol, Joanne Wilkins, Deb Brown, Kirsty Anderson, Helen Patterson and Kirsen Telfer.
+The rest of the community team includes Joanne Nichol, Kirsty Anderson, Helen Patterson, Diane O'Neil, Faye Graham, Tara Huntsman and Hannah Harkin.
 All the nurses are registered general nurses, with the Sisters having undertaken further study.
-Lynda Saint our Nursing Auxiliary, works alongside the qualified staff.
 They are all employed by Northumberland Care Trust.